-Jim is the chief investment and impact officer at Blue Meridian Partners, a nonprofit organization.
+Jim is the president and chief investment and impact officer at Blue Meridian Partners, a nonprofit organization.
 Jim has held various roles to help make a positive impact in the field of education.
 He was formerly the deputy secretary of the U.S. Department of Education, president of education for the Chan Zuckerberg Initiative, and chief impact officer at the education technology company 2U.
 Currently, he is a senior social impact advisor to KKR and nonresident senior fellow at the Brookings Institute.
-He serves on the boards of Duolingo, Code for America, and Campaign for Black Male Achievement.
+He serves on the board of Duolingo.

 Piyush Tantia | Board Member

 Piyush is the chief innovation officer and a board member at ideas42, a nonprofit organization that uses behavioral economics to address complex social issues.
-Piyush is a Causal Inference Fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford.
-Previously, he was a partner at the strategy consulting firm Oliver Wyman Financial Services.
+He has been a visiting lecturer at the Princeton School of Public and International Affairs and frequently lectures at Harvard, Wharton, and Columbia.
+Previously, he was a partner at the strategy consulting firm Oliver Wyman.

 Bridget Terry Long | Board Member

 Bridget is the dean and Saris Professor of Education and Economics at the Harvard Graduate School of Education.
 Passionate about addressing educational inequity, Bridget focuses her research on the transition from high school to higher education and beyond.
 She is a research associate at the National Bureau of Economic Research, a member of the National Academy of Education, and a fellow at the International Academy of Education.
-She also serves on the board of MDRC and the Society for Research on Educational Effectiveness.
+She is also board chair of MDRC.

 Board Members Emeritus